Northern front, East Africa, 1940: Capture of Gallabat

 An RAF contingent of six Wellesley bombers and nine Gladiator fighters were thought sufficient to overcome the 17 Italian fighters and 32 bombers believed to be in range.
 The infantry assembled 1–2 mi from Gallabat, whose garrison was unaware that an attack was coming, until the RAF bombed the fort and put the wireless out of action.
 The field artillery began a simultaneous bombardment, changed target after an hour and bombarded Metemma.
 The night previous, the 4th Battalion, 10th Baluch Regiment occupied a hill overlooking the fort as a flank guard.
 The troops on the hill covered the advance at 6:40 a.m. of the 3rd Royal Garwhal Rifles followed by the tanks.
 The Indians reached Gallabat and fought hand-to-hand with "Granatieri di Savoia" Division and some Eritrean troops in the fort.

 At 8:00 a.m. the 25th and 77th Colonial battalions counter-attacked and were repulsed but three British tanks were knocked out by mines and six by mechanical failures caused by the rocky ground.
 The defenders at Boundary Khor were dug in behind fields of barbed wire and Castagnola contacted Gondar for air support.
-Italian bombers and fighters attacked all day, shot down seven Gladiators for a loss of five Fiat CR-42s and destroyed the lorry carrying spare parts for the tanks.
+Italian bombers and fighters attacked all day, shot down seven Gladiators for a loss of five Fiat CR-42 fighters and destroyed the lorry carrying spare parts for the tanks.
 The ground was too hard and rocky to dig trenches and when Italian bombers made their biggest attack, the infantry had no cover.
 An ammunition lorry was set on fire by burning grass and the sound was taken to be an Italian counter-attack from behind; when a platoon advanced towards the sound with fixed bayonets, some troops thought that they were retreating.